-option 1.
-Select one of the follo wing 5-point laboratory courses: BIOL W3050 Project Laboratory In Protein Biochemistry BIOL C3052 Project Laboratory in Molecular Genetics BIOL W3058 Project Laboratory in Microbiology Option 2: BIOL W2501 Contemporary Biology Laboratory Select an additional 3 Barnard lab. -point lab such as BIOL W3040 or a
+1 Select one of the following 5-point laboratory courses: BIOL UN3050 Project Laboratory In Protein Biochemistry BIOL UN3052 Project Laboratory in Molecular Genetics BIOL UN3058 Project Laboratory in Microbiology Option 2: BIOL UN2501 Contemporary Biology Laboratory Select an additional 3-point lab such as BIOL UN3040 or a Barnard lab.

-Two terms of BIOL W3500 taken for a letter grade, including the submission of a satisfactory research report at the end of each semester
+Two terms of BIOL UN3500 taken for a letter grade, including the submission of a satisfactory research report at the end of each semester

 Completion of all the requirements for one session of the Summer Undergraduate Research Fellowship (SURF).
-An additional semester of BIOL W3500 in the same research lab is recommended but not required.
+An additional semester of BIOL UN3500 in the same research lab is recommended but not required.
 Summer lab work under other auspices may not be substituted for the SURF Program.

 The laboratory fee (\$150) partially covers the cost of nonreturnable items.
-This fee is charged for all lab courses, including BIOL W3500 Independent Biological Research.
+This fee is charged for all lab courses, including BIOL UN3500 Independent Biological Research.